pavithrar020/DataVizBasics/README.md

 - Integrate advanced features or algorithms related to the week's topic.
 - Expand on visualizations for deeper insights.
 - Provide a summary report or conclusions at the end of the notebook.

-This notebook serves as a focused resource for Week 2 activities, enabling learning and practical application of relevant concepts.